Matt-Warnock/Matt-Warnock/README.md

 ## Hobbies

 I really enjoy comic book movies, meeting new people at Meetup groups and playing American pool.
-I also like to play drums in my spare time and occasionally play guitar as well.
+I also like to play drums in my spare time and I occasionally play guitar as well.

 </details>